prebid/prebid.github.io/prebid-server/endpoints/openrtb2/video.md

 ### Post Response

-The POST response contains an array of `adpod` objects which represents the `adpods` in the request.
-Each value of the `adpod ` object (`podid:1`, `podid:2`, etc) contain the key-value targeting for those bids and optionally any errors encountered.
+The POST response contains an array of `adPod` objects which represents the `adPods` in the request.
+Each value of the `adPod ` object (`podid:1`, `podid:2`, etc) contain the key-value targeting for those bids and optionally any errors encountered.

 ```javascript
 {